A Survey on Deep Hashing Methods: Deep Supervised Hashing

 where $\gamma$ is a hyper-parameter.
-The weight for the pair with a small confidence and balanced similar and dissimilar pairs will be large.
-Similarly, priority quantization loss changes the weight for different images to be $w_i'=(1-q_i)\gamma$ and $q_i$ measures how good a continuous code can be perfectly quantized into binary code.
-For these details, DPH achieved better performance than HashNet.
+With the priority cross-entropy loss, {DPH down-weighs confident image pairs and prioritizes on difficult image pairs with low confidence.} Similarly, priority quantization loss changes the weight for different images to be $w_i'=(1-q_i)\gamma$ and $q_i$ measures how likely a continuous output can be perfectly quantized into {a} binary code. {In this way}, DPH achieved better performance than HashNet.

-\emph{Deep Supervised Discrete Hashing\cite{li2017deep}} Besides likelihood-based similarity information, DSDH also takes advantage of label information by adding a linear regression loss with regularization to the loss function.
-By drop the binary restrictions, the loss is formulated as:
+\emph{Deep Supervised Discrete Hashing} (DSDH)~\cite{li2017deep}.
+Besides {leveraging the pairwise similarity information}, DSDH also takes advantage of label information by adding a linear regression loss with regularization to the loss function.
+By {dropping} the binary restrictions, the loss is formulated as:

-where $s_{ij}^h=\frac{1}{2}\bm{h}_i^T\bm{h}_j$ and the label is encoded in one-hot format $\bm{y}_i$. the second term of the loss function is the linear regression term and the last term is an $\ell_2$ regularization. $\bm{H}$, $\bm{B}$ and $\bm{W}$ are updated alternatively by using gradient descent method with discrete cyclic coordinate descend method.
-DSDH greatly increases the performance of image retrieval for it takes advantage of both label information and pairwise similarity information.
+where $s_{ij}^h=\frac{1}{2}\bm{h}_i^T\bm{h}_j$ and the label is encoded in one-hot format $\bm{y}_i$. {The} second term in Eq. \ref{eq:dsdh} is the linear regression term and the last term is an $\ell_2$ regularization. $\{\bm{h}_i\}_{i=1}^N$, $\{\bm{b}_i\}_{i=1}^N$ and $\bm{W}$ are updated alternatively by using gradient descent method and discrete cyclic coordinate descend method.
+DSDH greatly increases the performance of image retrieval {since} it takes advantage of both label information and pairwise similarity information.
 It should be noted that in the linear regression term, the binary code is updated by discrete cyclic coordinate descend, so the constraint of discreteness is met.

-\emph{Deep Cauchy Hashing\cite{cao2018deep}} DCH proposes a Bayesian learning framework just like DHN, but it replaced the exponential distribution by Cauchy distribution in the conditional probability.
-DCH aims to improve the search accuracy with Hamming distance smaller than 2 radius.
-Probability based on generalized sigmoid function can be very large even for Hamming distance much larger than 2, which is harmful to Hamming ball retrieval.
-DCH addressed this problem by introducing the Cauchy distribution, since the probability decrease very fast when Hamming distance larger than 2.
+\emph{Deep Cauchy Hashing} (DCH) \cite{cao2018deep}.
+DCH {is} a Bayesian learning framework {similar to} DHN, but it replaced the sigmoid function {with} the function based on Cauchy distribution in the conditional probability.
+DCH aims to improve the search accuracy with Hamming distances smaller than radius 2.
+Probability on the basis of generalized sigmoid function could be extremely large when Hamming distances are greater than 2, which is detrimental to current Hamming ball retrieval.
+DCH tackles this problem by introducing the Cauchy distribution, since the probability drops rapidly if Hamming distances are great than 2.
 The Cauchy distribution is formulated as